Vietnam: Sports

 The Vovinam, Kim Kê and Võ Bình Định are widespread in Vietnam, while football is the country's most popular sport.
 Its national team won the ASEAN Football Championship in 2008, 2018 and 2024; and reached the 2007 AFC Asian Cup, quarter-finals of 2019 AFC Asian Cup, its junior team of under-23 became the runners-up of 2018 AFC U-23 Championship and reached fourth place in 2018 Asian Games, while the under-20 managed to qualify the 2017 FIFA U-20 World Cup for the first time in their football history.
 And the under-17 achieved fourth place among 10 Teams of the 2000 AFC U-16 Championship.
 The women's national football team had first appearance at the FIFA Women's World Cup in 2023, became the first 11-a-side national football team to participate in a World Cup tournament, and also traditionally dominates the Southeast Asian Games, along with its chief rival, Thailand.
 Other Western sports such as badminton, tennis, volleyball, ping-pong and chess are also widely popular.
 Vietnam has participated in the Summer Olympic Games since 1952.
 After the partition of the country in 1954, only South Vietnam competed in the games, sending athletes to the 1956 and 1972 Olympics.
 Since the reunification of Vietnam in 1976, it has competed as the Socialist Republic of Vietnam, attending every Summer Olympics from 1988 onwards.
 The present Vietnam Olympic Committee was formed in 1976 and recognised by the International Olympic Committee (IOC) in 1979.
 Vietnam has never participated in the Winter Olympic Games.
 In 2016, Vietnam won its first gold medal at the Olympics.
-Basketball has become an increasingly popular sport in Vietnam, especially in Ho Chi Minh City, Hanoi and Sóc Trăng.
+Basketball has become an increasingly popular sport in Vietnam, especially in Ho Chi Minh City, Hanoi and Can Tho (formerly Soc Trang).
+The country also held a national multi-sport event, the Vietnam National Games, held every four years.